 Fauna & Flora

-What To Do At Pico da Barrosa
+What to Do at Pico da Barrosa

 Admire the View of the Island

-Look At the Breathtaking Lagoa do Fogo
+Look at the Breathtaking Lagoa do Fogo

-From this viewpoint, admire the famous volcanic lake of Lagoa do Fogo with its clear blue waters surrounded by the high green walls of the crater.
+From this viewpoint, admire the famous volcanic lake of Lagoa do Fogo, with its clear blue waters surrounded by the high green walls of the crater.
 This lake is undoubtedly one of the highlights of the Azores.

-Walk Up To the Antenna
+Walk Up to the Antenna

-Watch the Sun Set Over São Miguel
+Watch the Sunset over São Miguel

 Best Time of the Day